carbon-language/carbon-lang/llvm/docs/MemorySSA.rst

 operands of a given ``MemoryAccess`` are all (potential) clobbers of said MemoryAccess, and the value produced by a ``MemoryAccess`` can act as a clobber for other ``MemoryAccess``\ es.
 Another useful way of looking at it is in terms of heap versions.
-In that view, operands of of a given ``MemoryAccess`` are the version of the heap before the operation, and if the access produces a value, the value is the new version of the heap after the operation.
+In that view, operands of a given ``MemoryAccess`` are the version of the heap before the operation, and if the access produces a value, the value is the new version of the heap after the operation.